TegveerG/TegveerG/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Ploomber's open-source JupySQL package!
-I am testing and augmenting the package's functionality as well as building an “End-to-End Data Apps with SQL and Jupyter” course.
+- 🔭 Over Summer 2023, I worked on Ploomber's open-source JupySQL package!
+I tested and augmented the package's functionality as well as built an [End-to-End Data Apps with SQL and Jupyter](https://ploomber-sql.readthedocs.io/en/latest/) course!

-- 🌱 I’m currently learning backend testing and integration along with user-based documentation skills.
+- 🌱 I’m currently working on several projects: 1.
+A blockchain project that implements water market smart contracts for a city in Utah.
+2. An End-to-End MLOps project on Cricket IPL data to predict the outcome of a delivery using ensemble methods.
+3. A cloud computing NLP project utilizing Reddit Data.

 - 👯 I’m looking to collaborate on complex real world data problems.